polyphene/holium-rs-sdk/README.md

 ### Backend

-Located in `./crates/backend`, the backend crate contains all the logic that generates necessary code for a transformation to run inside an Holium runtime.
+Located in `./crates/backend`, the backend crate contains all the logical sequence that generates necessary code for a transformation to run inside an Holium runtime.

 ### Usage